 In addition to rapid market changes, the user data also can be flawed because “it’s so subjective,” says Lorraine Danielson, a top real estate agent in the Atlanta area.
 People might be able to answer specific questions clearly such as, Have you finished your basement?
 But asking a homeowner to rate their home’s condition as “good” or “fair” is tricky.
 “There’s that human element to it. … What some people think is messy is other people’s best day ever.”

 If you thought the only way to get a free home appraisal was on the internet, you’d be wrong!
 Somewhere between AVMs and a licensed appraiser, a top local real estate agent is going to be able to help you find out how much your house would sell for through what’s called a comparative market analysis (CMA).

-An agent will be able to pull comps from their local MLS, giving them greater insights into the area, and will also offer to do a walkthrough of your home if you’re thinking about listing it so some of that appraiser nuance and artistry still applies.
+Like appraisers, real estate agents use comps as a reference point for the subject home and then make dollar adjustments based on competitive differences.
+The analysis will take into account significant features that drive or reduce value.
+An agent will be able to pull comps from their local MLS, giving them greater insights into the area, and will also offer to do a walkthrough of your home if you’re thinking about listing it.

 The CMA, with a more in-depth look at unique characteristics of your home and property, will be more accurate than an online estimate, and can actually be used to help guide your pricing strategy before your home hits the market.
 If your agent’s done their homework, the CMA should be close to the appraising price of the home.

-While an agent’s CMA can be trusted as a pricing tool, listing your home based off an AVM alone is risky — real estate experts advise using these tools as a starting point rather than the final word.
-But if that’s the case, what good are AVMs and should you even consult one?
+While an agent’s CMA can be trusted as a pricing tool, listing your home based on an AVM alone is risky — real estate experts advise using these tools as a starting point rather than the final word.

 What to do if your home’s online estimate looks off